ycpcs/cs340-fall2014/assign/assign08.md

 {% endhighlight %}

 to generate code for the `testprog` test program at the bottom of `codegen.clj`.
 I suggest running this in a REPL.

+To try out your generated code, copy the generated instructions and save them to a file &mdash; e.g., "prog.mvm" &mdash; then execute it interactively with the `MiniVM.rb` program, e.g.:

+    ./MiniVM.rb -x -i prog.mvm

 ## Stack management